otrv4/otrv4/architecture-decisions/001-security-level.md

 from the long-lived public keys.
 This results in a long 512-bit (64 byte) fingerprint.
 The full length fingerprint will be used for SMP authentication.
-But to make manual fingerprint comparison easier, OTRv4 will allow 2 different truncation levels for implementers to choose from:
+But to make manual fingerprint comparison easier, OTRv4 will allow 2 different sizes of the fingerprint for implementers to choose from:

-* Truncation to 56 bytes (224-bit security level)
+* Truncate the output of the hash to 56 bytes (224-bit security level)
-* Truncation to 32 bytes (128-bit security level)
+* Truncate the output of the hash to 32 bytes (128-bit security level)

 ### Consequences

 Choosing Ed448 requires implementations of Ed448 curve equations, and SMP primitives have changed to Ed448.

-The size of fingerprints has increased to 64 bytes. // TODO: was this 32 or 64, depending on what you want?
+The size of fingerprints can be increased to 32 bytes or 56 bytes depending on what version the implementor chooses.

 ### References